-Directorate Scrutiny and Improvement Committees
+Scrutiny and Improvement Committees

-Within their terms of reference, the Directorate Scrutiny and Improvement Committees will:
+Within their terms of reference, the Scrutiny and Improvement Committees will:

-- (i) give overview in relation to reports referred to them and make recommendations to the relevant Cabinet Member(s) before Cabinet deliberations - (ii) examine Our Plan to ensure that strategic objectives within their remit are being achieved. - (iii) The Adults and Communities Scrutiny and Improvement Committee will review and scrutinise the provision, planning and operation of Health Services in the Borough and will scrutinise relevant health service providers in accordance with Health Scrutiny regulations. - (iv) The Adult and Communities Scrutiny and Improvement Committee will also scrutinise the work of the Community Safety Partnership and discharge the Council's scrutiny functions under the Police and Justice Act 2006 and related legislation.
+- (i) give overview in relation to reports referred to them and make recommendations to the relevant Cabinet Member(s) before Cabinet deliberations. - (ii) examine the Corporate Plan to ensure that strategic objectives within their remit are being achieved. - (iii) the Adults, Wellbeing & Health Scrutiny and Improvement Committee will review and scrutinise the provision, planning and operation of Health Services in the Borough and will scrutinise relevant health service providers in accordance with Health Scrutiny regulations. - (iv) the Climate and the Environment Scrutiny and Improvement Committee will also scrutinise the work of the Community Safety Partnership and discharge the Council's scrutiny functions under the Crime and Disorder (Overview and Scrutiny) Regulations 2009, Police and Justice Act 2006 and related legislation. - (v) make reports and/or recommendations to Full Council and/or the Cabinet and/or any policy, joint committee or neighbourhood action partnership in connection with the discharge of any functions. - (vi) examine reports referred to them and make recommendations to the relevant Cabinet Member(s) before Cabinet deliberations.

-Resources Scrutiny and Improvement Committee
+Corporate Resources and Governance Scrutiny and Improvement Committee

-Within its terms of reference and in addition to the functions undertaken within its remit as a directorate scrutiny and improvement committee, the Resources Scrutiny and Improvement Committee will also:
+Within its terms of reference and in addition to the functions undertaken within its remit as a directorate scrutiny and improvement committee, the Corporate Resources & Governance Scrutiny and Improvement Committee will also:

-(i) review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions
+- (i) review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions. - (ii) consider Borough-wide matters affecting the area or its inhabitants, as appopriate. - (iii) exercise and operate the process of call-in for decisions made but not yet implemented by the Cabinet and/or any policy or Neighbourhood Action Partnerships.

-- (ii) have the overall management of the Scrutiny and Improvement work programme, and in particular the strategic oversight and direction of the scrutiny function of the Council and have oversight of the work of the Directorate Scrutiny and Improvement Committees. - (iii) make reports and/or recommendations to Full Council and/or the Cabinet and/or any policy, joint committee or neighbourhood action partnership in connection with the discharge of any functions - (iv) consider any matter affecting the area or its inhabitants - exercise and operate the process of call-in for decisions made but not yet implemented by the Cabinet and/or any policy or Neighbourhood Action Partnerships - (vi) exercise and operate the process for Councillor Call for Action. - (vii) examine reports referred to them and make recommendations to the relevant Cabinet Member(s) before Cabinet deliberations - (viii) scrutinise all relevant information relating to the performance of the organisation to ensure that the strategic objectives of the Council are being achieved, either directly through the Council or through partnership groups where applicable.
+- (iv) exercise and operate the process for Councillor Call for Action. - (v) scrutinise all relevant information relating to the corporate performance of the organisation to ensure that the strategic objectives of the Council are being achieved, either directly through the Council or through partnership groups where applicable.